 The Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
 This prescribes the form and content of the Statement of Accounts, and is published by a joint committee of CIPFA and LASAAC (The Local Authority (Scotland) Accounts Advisory Committee).
 It is based on approved accounting standards and reflects specific statutory accounting requirements.
 Compliance with the Code is necessary in order that the Authority's Accounts give a "true and fair" view of its financial position and performance.
-The Statement also has to comply with any "Code Update" which may be issued after the main Code, while Note 29 refers to the impact of accounting standards into the Code.
+The Statement also has to comply with any "Code Update" which may be issued after the main Code, while Note 29 refers to the impact of accounting standards which have not yet been incorporated into the Code.